 Her first book, Bleeding Light (Mawenzi House, 2010), is a collection of English ghazals that explores a woman’s journey through night.
 Throughout her journey, she is caught between West and East, religion and heresy, love and anti-love, darkness and the knowledge of light.
 Sheniz’s second collection of poetry, Firesmoke (Mawenzi House, 2014) traces the inception and annihilation of sacred fire and explores the meaning of truth and the self, finding them both in form and emptiness.

-Sheniz offers spoken word and creative writing workshops for children, youth and adults.
-Through Mariposa in the Schools, she has visited dozens of schools and libraries to teach and perform.
-Sheniz enjoys partnering with community organizations to develop tailored programs to respond to their unique needs.
-She assists participants in finding their voices, channeling their creativity, and collaborating together to create unique, meaningful work.
-Sheniz is also a Mentor-Artist at the Royal Conservatory of Music in Toronto.
+Sheniz offers spoken word, creative writing and digital media arts workshops for children, youth and adults.
+A recipient of the Lois Birkenshaw-Fleming Creative Teaching Scholarship, Sheniz has visited dozens of schools and libraries to teach and perform.
+She enjoys partnering and consulting with community organizations to develop tailored programs to respond to their unique needs.